Courseiva

 Why this answer

-A NAT Gateway allows outbound internet traffic from private subnets while blocking inbound traffic.
-Option A is wrong because an Internet Gateway allows inbound traffic.
-Option B is wrong because a VPC Peering connection does not provide internet access.
+A NAT Gateway allows outbound internet traffic from private subnets while blocking inbound traffic, making it the correct choice.
+Option A (VPC Peering) is incorrect because it does not provide internet access.
+Option C (Internet Gateway) is incorrect because it allows inbound traffic from the internet.

 Multi-Selecthard